AusDTO/dta-website/_posts/2018-03-28-guest-blog-ip-australias-award-winning-search-tool.md

 ## What we delivered

-Australia’s new trade mark search was launched in February 2017.
+Australia’s new trade mark search tool was launched in February 2017.

 Based on the vastly different needs for the expert and non-expert users, we built two distinct modes: